-Within 25 years the Department had been headed by V.O.Marks, Doctor of Medical Sciences, Honored Scientist of BSSR, who was invited from Kharkov Scientific and Research Institute of Traumatology and Orthopedics.
+Within 25 years, the department had been headed by V.O.Marks, Doctor of Medical Sciences, Honored Scientist of BSSR, who was invited from Kharkov Scientific and Research Institute for Traumatology and Orthopedics.
 V.O.Marks derived progressive and actual approaches and ideas of that time.
 So he started to implement progressive functional treatment of bone fractures and orthopedic diseases into practice in Belarus.

 Under the supervision of V.O.
-Marks more than 1000 traumatologists, a lot of clinical residents had been prepared.
+Marks, more than 1000 traumatologists, many clinical residents had been trained.

 Works written by A.V.Rutsky are of great importance for medical science and healthcare practice.
 They cover the issues of operative treatment of musculoskeletal system injuries of different localizations.
-In his works A.V.Rutsky offered the following: methods of three-flange nailing at subcapital fractures, treatment of comminuted fractures of spoke bone distal direction, bone autoplasty at medial fractures of femoral neck.
+In his works, A.V.Rutsky offered the following: methods of three-flange nailing at subcapital fractures, treatment of comminuted fractures of spoke bone distal direction, bone autoplasty at medial fractures of femoral neck.
 His researches on peculiarities of severe and complicated fractures contributed greatly to the medical science.
 They helped to improve the results of treatment of elbow area fractures in children.
-In 1975 Doctoral thesis on this issue was protected.
+In 1975, Doctoral thesis on this issue was defended.